enasequence/read_docs/update/sequence.rst

 Updating Annotated Sequences
 ============================

-If you require updates to assembled and annotated sequences, please send an email to datasubs@ebi.ac.uk detailing this.
+If you require updates to assembled and annotated sequences, please contact our `helpdesk <https://www.ebi.ac.uk/ena/browser/support>`_ detailing this.